TodaysArt Festival 2019read more

 For over two decades, TodaysArt Festival has been all about visually immersive art that pushes the boundaries of light, space and sound.
 The result is a stunning archive of audio-visual creations.
 Many of the AV shows and XR installations are commissions that debuted at the festival and could only be witnessed once.
 Employing A.I., VR, AR or 360-technologies, they blur the lines between the physical, real, virtual and digital and they've made us experience new levels of immersion.
-Here is the first installment from our series: “From the Archives”, as we look at the top pieces from 16 years of TodaysArt Festival, that made a lasting impression.
+Here is the first installment from our series: “From the Archive”, as we look at the top pieces from 16 years of TodaysArt Festival, that made a lasting impression. (pt.1)

 Hiroaki Umeda — Intensional Particle (2016)